jufb/lordoftherings/README.md

 # Lord Of The Rings
 I love The Lord Of The Rings.
 So, I created with a lot of love this ReactJR app using an API with contents of the movies and books.
 I hope you enjoy it as much as I did!

+## What you can do:
+- Find your favourite characters!
+- See The Lord Of The Rings books and its chapters!
+- See quotes from the characters randomly!
+- Finally, enjoy an immersion into this legendarium!

 ## How to use it:
 1. Download the latest release